ravibisht/RapidNews/README.md

 # RapidNews
-Rapid News is an android app which displays NEWS from the firebase realtime database and scrap news form the website.
+Rapid News is an android app that displays NEWS from the firebase real-time database and scraps news from the website.
-This app categorized NEWS in different category.
-It shows the detailed source of the news in webview.
+This app categorized NEWS into different categories.
+It shows the detailed source of the news in review.

 <h3>Security </h3>